Adverbs of Place

 Direction

-Adverbs of place can be used to talk about the direction which means they tell us in which way someone or something is moving.
+Adverbs of place can be used to describe direction, indicating which way someone or something is moving or pointing.
+For example:

 She waved as she drove past.